zeed3v/seatreservation/README.md

 # seatreservation
-This is a Seat Reservation Web App.
+This is a Seat Reservation Program i had to make for a UC Davis Course.
 Fully functional.